 - Granola: I love topping this chia pudding with my homemade vanilla granola or my superfood turmeric granola.

-- Chocolate chips or a drizzle of melted chocolate: amazing if serving as a dessert.
+- Chocolate: add some vegan chocolate sauce over if serving as a dessert.
 In that case, top with bananas and chopped hazelnuts.

 - Nuts or seeds: for a nice crunch.
 I used pistachios this time, but try chopped or slivered almonds, pumpkin seeds, walnuts, etc.

-- Jam or marmalade: store-bought or chia jams are great to add more sweetness.
+- Jam or cherry marmalade: store-bought or chia jams are great to add more sweetness.

 - Tahini caramel: for more sweetness, especially if serving as a dessert.
 This caramel sauce is done without cooking and within 2 minutes!

-This recipe is great for meal-prep!
-You can make a big batch (keep it unflavored) and simply warm up individual portions with the flavoring ingredients of your choice.
+This recipe is great for meal prep!
+You can make a big batch and simply warm up individual portions with the flavoring ingredients of your choice.
 This way, you can vary the way you serve it throughout the week.

 I hope you like this warm chia pudding as much as we do!
 If you try it, please leave a comment below and rate the recipe to let me know how it was.
 Your feedback is so helpful!